Meet Leonard (Leo) J. Genco

 Professional and Community Activities

 Genco is also involved in archery and outdoor activities such as hunting.
-His focus is to use his outdoor hobbies as a means to support outdoorsmen to advocate for conservation and environmental protection.
-Additionally, he plans to publish a podcast centered around environmental politics to provide a space for conservative individuals to understand environmental activism, policies and theories.
+His focus is to use his outdoor hobbies to support outdoorsmen to advocate for conservation and environmental protection.
+Additionally, he works on a podcast centered around environmental politics to provide a space for conservative individuals to understand environmental activism, policies and theories.
 The goal is to educate the nuances of environmental harm and to call for more attention to our societal practices that harm ecosystems.